labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-deep-get-object-value/step1.md

-# Get Nested Value in Object Based on Array of Keys
+# How to Retrieve a Nested Value in an Object Using an Array of Keys

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Gets the target value in a nested JSON object, based on the `keys` array.
+To retrieve a specific value from a nested JSON object, you can use the `deepGet` function.
+This function takes in an object and an array of keys, and returns the target value if it exists in the object.

+To use the `deepGet` function:

-- Compare the keys you want in the nested JSON object as an `Array`.
+- Create an array of the keys you want to retrieve from the nested JSON object.
-- Use `Array.prototype.reduce()` to get the values in the nested JSON object one by one.
-- If the key exists in the object, return the target value, otherwise return `null`.
+- Call the `deepGet` function with the object and the array of keys.
+- The function will return the target value if it exists, or `null` if it does not.

+Here is the code for the `deepGet` function:

 ```js
 const deepGet = (obj, keys) =>